-Psychology and Developing Societies (PDS) is a scholarly journal dedicated to publishing research in the field of Psychology.
-SAGE is the publisher of this esteemed journal.
-The P-ISSN assigned to Psychology and Developing Societies is 0971-3336 and its abbreviated form is Psychol Dev Soc J.
+Psychology and Developing Societies (PDS) is a scholarly journal dedicated to publishing research in the field of Psychology, and Published by SAGE.
+The Print-ISSN of Psychology and Developing Societies is 0971-3336 and its abbreviation is Psychol Dev Soc J.

 Psychology and Developing Societies provides a forum for psychologists from different parts of the world who are concerned with the problems of developing societies.
 The peer reviewed journal welcomes theoretical, empirical and review papers in different areas of psychology.
 Articles reflecting the unique sociocultural and historical experience of developing countries, which are different from those of Euro-American societies are also encouraged.
 Furthermore, the journal welcomes papers based on alternative paradigms, indigenous concepts and methods which have relevance for social policy in these societies.